+Pension Liability - As of December 31, 2022, there is no net pension liability associated with the special funding situation under Chapter 133, P.L.
+2001, as there was no accumulated difference between the annual additional normal cost and the actual State contribution through the valuation date.
+The Authority's proportionate share of the PERS net pension liability was \$4,066,403.00.
+The net pension liability was measured as of June 30, 2022 and the total pension liability used to calculate the net pension liability was determined by an actuarial valuation as of July 1, 2021.
+The total pension liability was calculated through the use of updated procedures to roll forward from the actuarial valuation date to the measurement date of June 30, 2022.
+The Authority's proportion of the net pension liability was based on a projection of the Authority's long-term share of contributions to the pension plan relative to the projected contributions of all participating employers, actuarially determined.
+For the June 30, 2022 measurement date, the Authority's proportion was .0269452070%, which was an increase of .0025770022% from its proportion measured as of June 30, 2021.

-Pension Liability - As of December 31, 2021, the Authority's proportionate share of the PERS net pension liability was \$2,886,779.00.
+As of December 31, 2021, the Authority's proportionate share of the PERS net pension liability was \$2,886,779.00.
 The net pension liability was measured as of June 30, 2021 and the total pension liability used to calculate the net pension liability was determined by an actuarial valuation as of July 1, 2020.
 The total pension liability was calculated through the use of updated procedures to roll forward from the actuarial valuation date to the measurement date of June 30, 2021.
 The Authority's proportion of the net pension liability was based on a projection of the Authority's long-term share of contributions to the pension plan relative to the projected contributions of all participating employers, actuarially determined.
 For the June 30, 2021 measurement date, the Authority's proportion was .0243682048%, which was an increase of .0004236822% from its proportion measured as of June 30, 2020.

-As of December 31, 2020, the Authority's proportionate share of the PERS net pension liability was \$3,904,725.00.
-The net pension liability was measured as of June 30, 2020 and the total pension liability used to calculate the net pension liability was determined by an actuarial valuation as of July 1, 2019.
-The total pension liability was calculated through the use of updated procedures to roll forward from the actuarial valuation date to the measurement date of June 30, 2020.
-The Authority's proportion of the net pension liability was based on a projection of the Authority's long-term share of contributions to the pension plan relative to the projected contributions of all participating employers, actuarially determined.
-For the June 30, 2020 measurement date, the Authority's proportion was .0239445226%, which was a decrease of .0019350490% from its proportion measured as of June 30, 2019.